maciejczyzewski/bottomline/README.md

 ## Introduction

-It's a utility library delivering consistency, customization, performance & extras.

-It's a full-on PHP manipulation utility-belt  that provides support for the usual functional suspects each, map, reduce, filter...
+It's a full-on PHP manipulation utility-belt that provides support for the usual functional.

 #### More reading: